juliangruber/deep-access/README.md

 ### deep(obj, prop)

 Access `obj`'s property `prop`.
-The property string may contain key names, dots and exclamation marks.
-If a key ends with an exclamantion mark but doesn't exist, the algorithm aborts and returns what it last got.
+The property string may contain key names, dots and question marks.
+If a key ends with an question mark but doesn't exist, the algorithm aborts and returns what it last got.

 ## Installation